McLaren MCL33: Mid-season

 Alonso returned to the points in Austria.
 He qualified fourteenth but was forced to start from pit lane after the team broke parc fermé rules to replace his front wing.
 He took advantage of a race of attrition to finish in eighth place.
 Vandoorne qualified in sixteenth and retired from the race on the penultimate lap with collision damage, but was classified as finishing as he had completed ninety percent of the winner's race distance.
 Despite their return to the points, McLaren lost fifth place in the World Constructors' Championship to Haas.
 In the week before the British Grand Prix, Éric Boullier resigned from his position as team principal.
 His role was split in half, with Andrea Stella becoming Performance Director and Gil de Ferran the Sporting Director.
 The race saw Alonso and Vandoorne qualify in thirteenth and eighteenth, and finish in eighth and eleventh respectively.
 The result saw the team slip to seventh in the World Constructors' Championship standings, one point behind Force India.

+Livery

+In Abu Dhabi, to mark Alonso's final race (he eventually returned in 2021), Alonso's car ran with a special livery with an emblazoned yellow, red and blue stripes (representing his home region in Asturias) on the engine cover.
+This was the first time in 32-years that McLaren had ran with a special livery since the 1986 Portuguese Grand Prix where Keke Rosberg's MP4/2C was yellow to promote the Marlboro Lights.

+Post-competition

+Alonso's MCL33 was currently on display at the Petersen Automotive Museum in Los Angeles.